 What is easy to quantify?
 Graduation rates.
-A 2016 study by Johns Hopkins University shows that among students with a low socioeconomic status, the graduation rate is only 14 percent.
-This is especially concerning because students from stable socioeconomic backgrounds had a graduation rate of nearly 60 percent.
+Among students with a low socioeconomic status, who receive a Pell Grant, the graduation rate is only 49 percent within six years, according to a report by Third Way.
+This is especially concerning because students from stable socioeconomic backgrounds had a graduation rate that was 18 percent higher than Pell recipients.

 This study highlights several factors in the low graduation rates, including the rising cost of education, a lack of guidance in high school, and the tendency for low-income students to attend institutions with low graduation rates.

 However, there is more to this.
 I’m not saying that these aren’t factors, but there are also underlying emotional and historical causes for why these rates are so low.

 Luis Arriaza’s Story

 Luis Arriaza is a junior majoring in political science at Northern Kentucky University (NKU).
 Arriaza is a good friend of mine, but until recently, I didn’t know anything about his home life.
 When he was 5 years old, he immigrated to the United States from Honduras with his mother.
 He grew up in a low-income household in the U.S. with lots of housing insecurity.

 “Between second grade and me graduating high school, we moved nine different times,” Arriaza says.
 “We didn’t have a stable financial situation where they [my mother and stepfather] could buy a house or rent an apartment for a long period of time.”

 Later in our conversation, Arriaza brings up another roadblock that many low-income students face when attending school: their parents’ education levels.

 “My mother only graduated from the eighth grade in Honduras, and my stepfather only graduated from high school . . . but never continued his education,” Arriaza says.